Fertility Medication Reference Guide

 The following medications are given subcutaneously (SQ) with BD Ultrafine Insulin Needles:

-The following Medication is give subcutaneously (SQ) using the Pre-filled syringe it is supplied in:
+The following Medication is given subcutaneously (SQ) using the Pre-filled syringe it is supplied in:

 MEDICATIONS YOU CAN TAKE IN PREGNANCY